 If you notice pooling water or dry spots in your landscaping, the first thing you’ll want to do is examine sprinkler heads to see if there’s any visible damage.
 If not, you may need some help to check the system.

-One person can man the controls while another inspects sprinklers in action to see if there’s no water coming out of certain sprinkler heads at base, or alternately, if one or more heads has a geyser exploding out of it.
+One person can man the controls while another inspects sprinklers in action to see if there’s no water coming out of certain sprinkler heads at the base, or alternately if one or more heads has a geyser exploding out of it.